aldrinrenzcruz/bitbearner/README.md

 It's intended, mostly, for new players of <em>Bitburner</em> who, like me, used `ns1` when starting and now wants to switch to `ns2`.

 It can also be used when helping new players in the Discord channel or other forums in general.
-That way, its easier to convert the scripts they're sharing for testing purposes.
+That way, its faster to convert the scripts they're sharing for testing purposes.

 Feel free to use and reuse anything in this tool.